Profile image

 This role follows her successful Yale Robina Fellowship at the SJP as Judge Lemaitre Ripoll’s Legal Assistant.
 Spending a year at the Court in Bogotá, she advised on a range of international criminal law questions and assisted in drafting the precedent-setting pre-trial ruling in the macro-case against the FARC for kidnapping, which included Ingrid Betancourt’s case.
 She also delivered workshops to demobilised FARC members making field trips and assisted in liaising with victims to pursue restorative justice.
 Louise performed all of this work in Spanish.

-Further, Louise has recently worked on a range of cases with an international dimension:
+Further, Louise has recently been working on a range of cases with an international dimension:

 • Drafted an advise to a Kenyan NGO for war veterans advising on redress for sexual abuse by UK military personnel stationed in Kenya;